LucaCanali/Miscellaneous/Performance_Testing/Spark_CPU_memory_load_testkit/README.md

-# Spark-based CPU and memory-intensive load test kit
+# Spark-based CPU- and memory-intensive load testing kit
-This folder contains a Spark-based tool to load test CPUs and memory and measure job execution time as a function of the number of parallel workers.
+This folder contains code and examples of a tool designed for conducting CPU and CPU-to-memory bandwidth load testing.
-The workload is implemented in Python using PySpark.
+The workload is implemented in Python using PySpark and is designed to be CPU- and memory-intensive.
-The workload is CPU and memory intensive and consists of a Spark job reading a large Parquet table in parallel.
+It involves executing a Spark job that reads a large Parquet table in parallel, utilizing a user-defined number of parallel workers.
-The tool will produce as output the measurement of the job execution time as a function of the number of parallel workers.
+The primary output of the tool is the measurement of the job execution time, which is recorded as a function of the number of parallel workers employed.
-When run in full mode, the program will run a range of tests and output a cvs file with the measured values.
+Running the program in full mode initiates a range of tests and generates a CSV file that contains the recorded values.
-This folder contains also example Data collected with the tool and Jupyter notebooks used to analyze the data.
+In addition to the code and examples, this folder also includes sample data collected with the tool and Jupyter notebooks used for data analysis purposes.

 ### Contents
 - [test_Spark_CPU_memory.py](test_Spark_CPU_memory.py) - a Python script to run the workload with Spark and measure job runtime and additional instrumentation.
+- [Data](Data) - example performance data measured using test_Spark_CPU_memory.py and measurements of CPU-to-memory throughput measured while running test_Spark_CPU_memory_instrumented.py
+- [Notebooks](Notebooks) - Jupyter notebooks used to analyze the collected data.
 - [spark-measure_2.12-0.23.jar](spark-measure_2.12-0.23.jar) - the instrumentation library for Spark, from [sparkMeasure](https://github.com/LucaCanali/sparkMeasure)
-- [Data](Data) - example performance data measured using test_Spark_CPU_memory.py
-- [Memory speed measurements](Memory_throughput) - measurements of CPU-to-memory throughput measured while running test_Spark_CPU_memory_instrumented.py
-- [Notebooks](Notebooks) - Jupyter notebooks used to analyze the collected data.

 ### Motivations and limitations
-- Use this to generate CPU and memory-intensive load on a system by running multiple Spark tasks in parallel.
+- This tool serves the purpose of generating CPU and memory-intensive load on a system by executing multiple Spark tasks in parallel.
-- Measure the scalability of the CPU and memory bandwidth using full mode and the provided analysis notebooks
+- It's primary objective is to measure the scalability of both CPU and memory bandwidth using the full mode and the accompanying analysis notebooks.
-- Compare CPU and memory throughput scalability across systems
-  - Note that when comparing different systems you want to use the same Spark, Python and glibc versions, as these can affect the results
+- It allows for a comparison of CPU and memory throughput scalability across different systems.
+However, it's important to note that for accurate comparisons, the same versions of Spark, Python, and glibc should be used, as these factors can influence the results.
-- Measurements with this tool can be noisy, in particular when Garbage Collection gets in the way, for this allocate large amounts of memory to the executors and examine the tool output for the measured metrics of GC time and CPU time.
+- It is important to acknowledge that the measurements obtained with this tool may exhibit some noise, particularly when Garbage Collection interferes.
+  To mitigate this, it is recommended to allocate substantial amounts of memory to the executors and carefully examine the tool's output for metrics such as GC time and CPU time.
-- This is not a benchmark but rather a tool to generate CPU and memory-intensive load and measure the scalability of the CPU+memory on a system
+- This tool is not designed as a benchmark.
+Instead, its primary function is to generate CPU and memory-intensive load and assess the scalability of CPU and memory on a given system.

 ### How to prepare the environment:
-Python:
+Install the PySpark and [sparkMeasure's](https://github.com/LucaCanali/sparkMeasure) Python bindings
 ```
 pip install pyspark
 pip install sparkmeasure
 ```

-Test data:
+**Download the test data used for load generation:**
+- The tool uses a large the Parquet table, store_sales, taken from the open source TPCDS benchmark.
-Prepare the data used by the tool, the Parquet table store_sales from the TPCDS demo.
+- You can generate the table data from the benchmark scripts or download from the following location:
-A version of the table is available for download at:
 [store_sales](https://sparkdltrigger.web.cern.ch/sparkdltrigger/TPCDS/store_sales.parquet/)
-You can download the full store_sales.parquet folder with the following command:
+- You can download the full store_sales.parquet folder with the following command:
 `wget -r -np -nH --cut-dirs=2 -R "index.html*" -e robots=off http://sparkdltrigger.web.cern.ch/sparkdltrigger/TPCDS/store_sales.parquet/`

-Note the table has been post processed using Spark as follows:
+- Note the store_sales table has been post processed using Spark as follows:
 ```
 val df = spark.read.parquet("PATH/store_sales")
 df.repartition(128,col("ss_sold_date_sk")).sortWithinPartitions("ss_sold_date_sk","ss_sold_time_sk","ss_customer_sk").write.parquet("PATH/store_sales.parquet")